Speko Docs

 Transcribe an audio payload.
-The router picks the best STT provider for your (language, vertical, optimize_for) and fails over automatically.
+The router picks the best STT provider for your (language, optimize_for) and fails over automatically.

 result = speko.transcribe(